theforeman/rfcs/README.md

   * RFCs rarely go through this process unchanged, especially as alternatives and drawbacks are shown.
 You can make edits, big and small, to the RFC to clarify or change the design, but make changes as new commits to the PR and leave a comment detailing the changes.
-Specifically, do not squash or rebase commits after they are visible on the PR.
+Specifically, **do not squash or rebase commits after they are visible on the PR**.
 * Once the RFC has been clarified and defended and the conversation is settled, the RFC will be merged by one of the long-standing developers, or rejected by closing the pull request.
 Optionally, a one-week "final comments" period may